Tarunkumarsing/Extractin-password-keylogger-chrome-extension/README.md

 ## Contributing
 Contributions to improve the Password Extractor or adapt it for different educational purposes are welcome.
 Please submit pull requests or issues through GitHub.

-## License
-Specify the license under which your project is made available.

-## Acknowledgements
-This project is a demonstration of browser extension capabilities and is intended for educational use.
-Remember to use it responsibly and ethically.